 The Exotic Shorthair weighs around 12 pounds and can reach up to 15 inches tall.
 Even without the fur, the Exotic Shorthair’s body is round and heavily boned with a broad, deep chest, big shoulders, and a good-sized rump.

-Their “round and massive” head is known around the world for their prominent eyes and flat nose.
+Their “round and massive” head is known around the world for its prominent eyes and flat nose.
 Their chunky head sits atop a short, thick neck.

 The Exotic Shorthair’s eyes are described as “brilliant in color” by the Cat Fanciers’ Association (CFA).
 Just like the Persian cat, their eye color will often correlate with their coat pattern.
 White Exotic Shorthairs will have dark blue eyes, and other patterns will have a brilliant copper color.